 Associated Audiologists, Inc., is the region's leader in audiologic care for hearing and balance disorders.
-The practice was established nearly 40 years ago and is owned by Tim Steele, Ph.D., President and CEO.
+The practice was established in 1985.

 Today, it has grown to include multiple doctoral-level audiologists and eight convenient locations to serve you.
-The audiologists have allied health staff privileges at AdventHealth (formerly Shawnee Mission Medical Center), Saint Luke's South, East and North hospitals, specializing in:
+The audiologists have allied health staff privileges at AdventHealth, Saint Luke's South, East and North hospitals.

+They specialize in:

 - Hearing Diagnostics

-- Hearing Aids
+- Prescription Hearing Aids

 - Tinnitus

 - Dizziness and Balance Disorders